beardicus/awesome-plotters/README.md

 ### Papers

+Academic papers about pen plotters, art, and related topics.

 - [Toward Aesthetic Guidelines for Paintings with the Aid of a Computer (1975) (paywall)](https://www.jstor.org/stable/1573236) - Vera Molnar.
 - [Pen Plotter as a Low-Cost Platform for Rapid Device Prototyping with Solution-Processable Nanomaterials (2023) (PDF)](https://onlinelibrary.wiley.com/doi/pdf/10.1002/adem.202300226)
 - [Preparation of V2O5 Thin Film by Sol–Gel Technique and Pen Plotter Printing](https://www.proquest.com/docview/2791602751)